mikegleen/modes/doc/source/index.rst

 The configuration consists of a YAML file broken into multiple documents, separated by lines containing ``---`` in the left three columns.
-Each document roughly corresponds to a column to write to the CSV file.
+Each document roughly corresponds to a column in the associated CSV file.
 Each document contains some of the following statements.
 Statements are case sensitive; all must be lower case.
 Commands can be column-generating or control statements.